Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 ### Step 1: Embloy API key upload

-Implement a feature in your ATS that allows customers to upload an Embloy API key Embloy API key (aka [client token](/docs/core/tokens/token_info#client-token)).
+Implement a feature in your ATS that allows customers to upload an Embloy API key (aka [client token](/docs/core/tokens/token_info#client-token)) which they can create in their Embloy dashboard.
 This key is necessary for security reasons and to authenticate requests when submitting an application to the Embloy API.

 :::note
 We use the terms "Embloy API key" and "client token" interchangeably.